Rute Ayalew | Charlotte, NC

 Sofia Ramirez Pedroza | Ponte Vedra, FL

 Sofia Ramirez Pedroza is curious about most things.
 From Ponte Vedra, Florida, she attended continually challenged herself by taking 17 AP courses and was the only female to rank in the top 10 of her class of 455.
 She grew up speaking Spanish with her parents who are from El Salvador and Colombia.
 She is fascinated by history, citing an art history course as a turning point in her education.
 She received the AP Art History Award in 10th grade, served as the President of the National Hispanic Honor Society where she enrolled the largest number of members in the Society’s history, and founded Bilingual Story Time in introduce and teach Spanish to children.
 Sofia recalls many inspiring teachers who have encouraged her throughout her education, so Wake Forest’s reputation for personalized teaching excites her.
-She plans to explore her interest in history as well as math and believes that Wake Forest will provide her with valuable opportunities, whatever path she takes.
+Sofia received a Stamps Scholarship, and plans to explore her interest in history as well as math and believes that Wake Forest will provide her with valuable opportunities, whatever path she takes.
 Sofia’s calm confidence and strong internal drive have led her to the Leadership and Character Scholars Program, where she looks forward to learning from her peers and mentors.